Terriao/OpenDPC/README.md

 Output: r_lo of the final interval  =  this subject's JND rate point for this sequence
 ```

 Trimming **a third** rather than a half at each step costs a small number of extra comparisons relative to plain bisection — but the surplus dampens the noise that comes from low-confidence verdicts near the threshold, and the rate point the controller settles on lands closer to the true JND across our subject pool.
-A more aggressive halving converges faster but is brittle when the subject is uncertain on the very comparison that drives the next decision.

 Internally, the controller maintains a binary-tree representation of the visited rate-point intervals (`PointCloudBinaryTreeNodes`), so the full traversal of any session can be replayed post-hoc from the log file.